 The geographic center of Oregon lies in Crook County, 25 miles south-southeast of Prineville.

-Hells Canyon, Wallowa County: Up to 7,913' in depth along the Snake River, it is the deepest gorge in North America.
+Hells Canyon, Wallowa County, Snake River: At up to 7,913' deep, it is the deepest gorge in North America.

 Highways, Special Designation